If You Bought a TelexFree AdCentral or AdCentral Family Package, a $22.5 Million Class Action Settlement May Affect Your Rights

 14. How will the lawyers be paid?

-Class Counsel will also ask the Court to approve an incentive award of $25,000 for the proposed class representative.
+Class Counsel will also ask the Court to approve an incentive award of $10,000 for the proposed class representatives.

-Class Counsel will file their Application for Attorneys’ Fees, Expenses, and Class Representative Incentive Awards on or before January 4, 2021.
-On the same day, Class Counsel will post their Application for Attorneys’ Fees, Expenses, and Class Representative Incentive Awards on the settlement website, www.TelexFreeSettlement.com
+Class Counsel will file their Application for Attorneys’ Fees, Expenses, and Class Representative Incentive Awards on or before November 17, 2023.
+On the same day, Class Counsel will post their Application for Attorneys’ Fees, Expenses, and Class Representative Incentive Awards on this settlement website.

 GETTING MORE INFORMATION